pwin/owlready2/doc/onto.rst

    pizza_onto.TomatoTopping, pizza_onto.Topping]

 In addition, the special value "*" can be used as a wildcard for any object.
-For example, the following line searches for all entities that are related to another one with the 'has_topping' relation:
+For example, the following line searches for all individuals that are related to another one with the 'has_topping' relation:

 ::